-

 Joints, wraps, and blunts are some of cannabis consumers' favorite ways to smoke pot.
 We're not knocking the process but it can sometimes mask how much weed is left.

 When alone, this predicament isn't much of a concern, as you can simply put the cannabis cigarette down at your leisure.
-But when smoking in a group session, some consumers may feel pressured to keep smoking to maintain pace with the group.
+However, when smoking in a group session, some consumers may feel pressured to keep smoking to maintain pace with the group.

 Those struggling to keep up with friends or decline another hit (and there is no shame in saying you’ve had enough), may want to avoid joints entirely.
 That’s doubly true for blunts, as those types of wraps often burn the slowest.